 - The north trailhead is at the end of Wade’s Lane in Flatrock.

 - The south trailhead is at the end of Spray Lane in Torbay.

 - Check the map for designated parking areas.

-The trail starts out at the base of the Beamer, a barren slab of rock that juts out into the Atlantic.
-On the Beamer you’ll find it’s not as barren as it seemed from a distance; yes it’s austere, but quite beautiful in its simplicity.
-At the ‘top’ of the Beamer you’ll enjoy a great view of the waves coming in, on a blustery day those waves can easily reach 6 metres in height.
+This beautiful trail starts out at the base of the Beamer, a barren slab of rock that juts out into the Atlantic.
+Walking on the Beamer you’ll find the scenery is not as barren as it seemed from a distance; yes it’s austere, but quite beautiful in its simplicity.
+At the ‘top’ of the Beamer you’ll enjoy a great view of the waves coming in, which on a blustery day can easily reach 6 metres in height.

 After this ‘Beamer Lookout’ the trail veers south following the high cliffs to Church Cove where a sizeable colony of kittiwakes can be found.
-For the best views of Church Cove take the newly constructed Church Cove Loop but be careful, this trail passes through a steep field of fallen rocks where a set of stepping stones has been cleverly placed to accommodate only the most confident hikers.
+For the best views of Church Cove take a left turn onto the Church Cove Loop but be careful, this trail passes through a steep field of fallen rocks where a set of stepping stones has been cleverly placed to accommodate only the most confident hikers.
 After Church Cove comes Whale Cove, a great spot to see the whales in summer as they gather in the bay below.

-Once you’re done watching the whales you can rejoin the old trail to Torbay, which now runs along farmer’s fields and eventually brings you all the way to Torbay Beach, before ending at Spray Lane.
+Once you’re done watching the whales you can rejoin the old trail to Torbay, formerly known as Gallows Cove Trail, which runs along farmer’s fields and eventually brings you all the way to Torbay Beach, before ending at Spray Lane.

 Scenic spots on Father Troy’s Trail: